 COLOR GIRL DIARY 102.

-One of the perks of taking classes at FIT are the connections you make in the classroom.
+One of the perks of taking classes at FIT is the connections you make in the classroom.
 Never would I imagine that one of my classmates would ask me to model in bridal fashion week for one of her clients.
-For years I thought I was too short and too curvy to walk in fashion week and to my surprise it happened anyway.
-Modeling for Allison Nicole was a beautiful experience and because of it I have a newfound respect for models and designers.
+For years I thought I was too short and too curvy to walk in fashion week and to my surprise, it happened anyway.
+Modeling for Allison Nicole was a beautiful experience and because of it, I have a newfound respect for models and designers.
 There is so much work that happens behind the scenes for a 5-7 minute show.
 I was honored to be in the show and most importantly I’m glad I didn’t fall down the steps in those heels.
 Okkuurrrrr!

 COLOR GIRL DIARY 101.

-The year of 2018 is almost over.
+The year 2018 is almost over.
 I’m 27 years old and officially grown A.F.
-I decided to do a short recap the series of fortunate events that have been happening this year.
+I decided to do a short recap of the series of fortunate events that have been happening this year.
 Trust and believe that The “finding your purpose” struggle is still real and adulting is an even bigger rollercoaster but regardless of it all I’ve been pushing through.
-At the beginning of the year I conquered one of my biggest fears which is starting over.
+At the beginning of the year, I conquered one of my biggest fears which are starting over.
 First, I moved into a new apartment which seems like it took me at least a few months to adjust to.
 Almost immediately after I traveled to Cabo and Paris sharing countless memories with my family and friends.
 I started an online boutique @plumhoneyco with my aunt to showcase our accessory designs.
 I even went against all odds and left the fashion industry and started a new position in the beauty industry which also granted me a scholarship to take courses at FIT for fashion design art.
 Just know that there have been a series of changes, tears, joy, and doubts but I am not finished yet!
 My new goals are to continue growing as an innovative creative, valuing loving relationships, and finding a better balance between life and technology.
 Without the support and God, family, & friends all of this progression wouldn’t be possible.
 If you are afraid of starting over or being a late bloomer; get over yourself and indulge.